Love in the Time of Chaos:

-Mirabai Bush ~ Skype with Ram Dass ~ Rameshwar Das
+Mirabai Bush ~ Ram Dass by Skype ~ Rameshwar Das

-Ram Dass is an American cultural pioneer whose journey through academia, psychedelia, and spiritual exploration has influenced western culture for more than 50 years.
+Ram Dass is an American cultural icon and spiritual pioneer whose journey through academia, psychedelia, and spiritual exploration has influenced western culture for more than 50 years.

 In the early 1960s, Harvard psychology professor Dr. Richard Alpert was engaged in the study of consciousness through use of psychedelic substances.
 After being fired from Harvard with his fellow culture-jammer Timothy Leary, Dr. Alpert traveled to India, where he studied yoga, Hindu devotional practices, and Buddhism.

-In 1967 he met his guru, the Indian saint Neem Karoli Baba, who gave him the name Ram Dass.
-Ram Dass’s 1971 book, “Be Here Now,” had a transformative impact on the boomer generation, and has sold more than 2 million copies.
-Ram Dass has authored a dozen books, and continues to teach and offer retreats where he lives now on Maui.
+In 1967 he met the Indian saint Neem Karoli Baba and was given the name Ram Dass.
+Ram Dass’s 1971 book “Be Here Now” electrified the boomer generation, and since that time has sold more than 2 million copies.
+Ram Dass has authored a dozen books on meditation and contemplative practice, and continues to teach and offer retreats where he lives now on Maui.

-Mirabai Bush is founder and Senior Fellow at the Center for Contemplative Mind in Society, in Boston, Massachussetts.
-Mirabai spent 1970-72 in India with Neem Karoli Baba.
-Her spiritual training included extensive meditation training with Shri S. N. Goenka and Anagarika Munindra in Bodh Gaya, as well as studies with Pir Vilayat Khan, Tibetan Buddhist lamas Kalu Rinpoche, Chogyam Trungpa Rinpoche, Kyabje Gehlek Rinpoche, Tsoknyi Rinpoche, and others.
+Mirabai Bush is co-author, with Ram Dass, of Compassion in Action: Setting Out on the Path of Service, and has written, edited, and contributed to a number of other books.
+Founder and Senior Fellow at the Center for Contemplative Mind in Society, in Boston, Mirabai spent 1970-72 in India with Neem Karoli Baba.
+Her spiritual training included extensive meditation training with Shri S. N. Goenka and Anagarika Munindra in Bodh Gaya, as well as studies with Sufi saint Pir Vilayat Inayat Khan, Tibetan lamas Kalu Rinpoche, Chogyam Trungpa Rinpoche, Kyabje Gehlek Rinpoche, Tsoknyi Rinpoche, and others.

-Jai will offer a roof-raising Evening of Ecstatic Chant on Saturday night, joined by tabla artist Daniel Paul, along with Benjy and Heather Wertheimer of Portland’s stellar kirtan ensemble, Shantala.
+Jai Uttal, a Grammy-nominated singer, composer, and multi-instrumentalist, will offer a roof-raising kirtan Evening of Ecstatic Chant on Saturday night, joined by tabla artist Daniel Paul and Benjy and Heather Wertheimer of Portland’s stellar kirtan ensemble, Shantala!